Photo credit IStock Photo.

 Composite parts are generally made in a female mold.
-The gel coat would be applied to a prepared mold surface and then backed with layers of reinforcement (usually fiberglass) and additional resin.
+Our Low Emissions gel coat would be applied to a prepared mold surface and then backed with layers of reinforcement (usually fiberglass) and additional resin.
 When the part is removed from the mold, this gel coat surface would be the exterior surface of the part.
 A red boat is usually red because the fabricator used red gel coat.

 While gel coat can be applied by brush or roller, we strongly recommend the use of spray equipment.
 Fibre Glast offers spray guns specifically for gel coat.
 Item #126-A is a gravity fed HVLP-style gun that features a 2.5mm nozzle, which is an excellent starting point for spraying gel coat.
 The #126 gun is suitable for both small and medium areas, typically medium repairs and small parts/molds.
 Item #134-A is a pressure fed HVLP style gun.
 It features a 3.0mm nozzle and can be used for medium sized projects, typically a large repair or medium sized part or mold.
 Finally our #120-A Gel Coat Cup Gun is a dump gun.
 There are a variety of nozzle sizes available for different materials, but the primary use of this gun is to quickly apply gel coat to large areas.
 It is most frequently used for new part and mold construction rather than repairs.

 |Gel Coat Cup Gun

 |This unique Gel Coat Cup Gun has become the standard for producing small-to-medium sized parts with a limited equipment budget.

 |This versatile Gel Coat Touch-Up Gun allows you to adjust the spray width and volume to tackle small and large surface area jobs.

 |Ideal for large repairs and small to medium projects, with a wide variety of patterns and pressure adjustments to suit your needs.